Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Background on CLE and LQG

 The situation is analogous in the setting of a generalized $\gamma$-LQG disk decorated by a non-simple CLE.
 See now the right side of Figure \ref{fig:msw-review} for a graphical depiction of the following definitions and results.
 We fix parameters

 The detailed definitions are a bit more involved than in the simple case considered above and we refer to \cite{msw-non-simple} for more details.
-Consider a generalized $\gamma$-LQG disk with boundary length $\ell=\ell_L+\ell_R$, i.e.
+Consider a generalized $\gamma$-LQG disk with boundary length $\ell=\ell_L+\ell_R$, that is,

-where $E$ is the time-reversal of a spectrally positive stable Lévy excursion with exponent $4/\gamma^2$ and duration $\ell$, and conditionally on $E$, we have that $(\D,h_s)$ is an embedding of an independent regular $\gamma$-LQG disk of boundary lengths $|\Delta E_s|$ and $w_0^s$ is independently picked according to the $\gamma$-LQG boundary measures for each $s<\ell$ with $\Delta E_s\neq 0$.
-As explained in Section \ref{sec:gff-lqg} we view the LQG surfaces as `glued into' the loops of the looptree defined by $E$, and we do this so that the point $w_0^s$ is identified with the point on the loop that is closest to the root of the looptree in the metric of the looptree.
+where $E$ is the time reversal of a spectrally positive stable Lévy excursion with exponent $4/\gamma^2$ and duration $\ell$, and conditionally on $E$, we have that $(\D,h_s)$ is an embedding of an independent regular $\gamma$-LQG disk of boundary lengths $|\Delta E_s|$ and $w_0^s$ is independently picked according to the $\gamma$-LQG boundary measures for each $s<\ell$ with $\Delta E_s\neq 0$.
+As explained in Section \ref{sec:gff-lqg} we view the LQG surfaces as ``glued into'' the loops of the looptree defined by $E$, and we do this so that the point $w_0^s$ is identified with the point on the loop that is closest to the root of the looptree in the metric of the looptree.

 The times $0$ and $\ell_L$ (in the parametrization of the excursion $E$) correspond to two points on the looptree associated to $E$ (see Section \ref{sec:gff-lqg}) and there exists a unique curve of minimal length from the first to the second of the points above with the property that it only traces loops of the looptree in clockwise order -- we call this curve a clockwise geodesic.
 Recall that each $s<\ell$ for which $\Delta E_s\neq 0$ is associated with a loop in the looptree and let $I(E,\ell_L)$ denote the collection of such times corresponding to loops that intersect the clockwise geodesic mentioned above.
 Furthermore, for each $s\in I(E,\ell_L)$, we let $L(E,\ell_L)_s$ be the length of the intersection of the clockwise geodesic with the loop corresponding to the time $s$.